|

 ambiguity of terms.

-principal difficulty in the mathematics is the length of inferences and
+mathematics is the length of inferences and

 compass of thought,